Real Water pulled from stores as more Nevadans report illnesses

 Jones has not responded to messages from the Review-Journal.

-An avid Real Water drinker for years, 69-year-old Kathleen Ryerson passed away from aspirated pneumonia and liver failure on Nov.
+An avid Real Water drinker for years, 69-year-old Kathleen Ryerson died from aspirated pneumonia and liver failure on Nov.
 11, according to her sister, Judy Ryerson, who said she believes the product played a role in her sister’s death.

 “She had no underlying liver issues,” Ryerson said.
 Her sister had asthma and allergies but otherwise “she was healthy for her age.”

-Retired from the health industry, Kathleen Ryerson underwent testing in September, and doctors could not figure out why she was sick, her sister said.
+Kathleen Ryerson, retired from the health industry, underwent testing in September, and doctors could not figure out why she was sick, her sister said.

 ‘She just wasn’t herself’

-Kathleen Ryerson drank upward of 64 ounces of Real Water per day, though her sister did not drink the product.
+Kathleen Ryerson drank upward of 64 ounces of Real Water per day.
+Her sister did not drink the product.

 In October, continuing to consume Real Water, she was struggling to get out of bed or walk, her sister said.